-During the third quarter of fiscal 2015, the Cheal-E7 well (drilled from the Cheal E-Site into the Cheal Permit and is 100% owned by TAG Oil) was successfully drilled to a total depth of 1,921m intersected over 10.6m of net oil- and gas-bearing sands in the Mt.
-Messenger formation, the main objective of the well.
-The well has been completed and is producing to the Cheal Production Facility.
+During the third quarter of fiscal 2015, the Cheal-E7 well (drilled from the Cheal East Permit into the Cheal Permit and 100% owned by TAG Oil) successfully intersected oil and gas bearing sands in the Mt.
+Messenger formation.
+The well was completed as an oil producing well to the Cheal Production Facility.